Duality for the $\Gamma$-convergence of convex functions: Introduction

 \section{Introduction}

-In optimization theory, when studying the limit of a sequence of optimization problems, one seeks a natural notion of convergence of the data that guarantees convergence of both optimal values and minimizers.
-In other words, a form of \emph{variational convergence} that allows one to pass to the limit in variational problems.
+In optimization and the calculus of variations, one seeks a notion of convergence for a sequence of variational problems that ensures the convergence of both minimizers and minimal values.
 The first concept of this kind was introduced by Wijsman in finite dimensions under the name \emph{infimal convergence} \cite{Wijsman1964convexI,Wijsman1966convexII}, motivated by questions in statistical decision theory \cite{BurkholderWijsman1963}.
-In the 1970s, De Giorgi and Franzoni extended this perspective to general topological spaces under the name \emph{$\Gamma$-convergence} \cite{DeGiorgiFranzoni1975}, which has since become one of the central tools of the calculus of variations.

-In parallel, the infinite-dimensional setting introduced new challenges due to the role of weak topologies.
-To address these, Mosco introduced in the late 1960s a convergence notion for lower semicontinuous convex functions---and hence for closed convex sets via their indicator functions---in order to study the stability of solutions to variational inequalities \cite{mosco1967approximation,mosco1969convergence,Mosco1968}.
-This notion, now known as \emph{Mosco convergence}, was closely linked to the convergence of solutions of elliptic and parabolic PDEs and the associated energy functionals (see, e.g., \cite{Spagnolo1968,DeGiorgiSpagnolo1973,Spagnolo1967cauchy}).
+The next step came from variational inequalities (see \cite{LionsStampacchia1967}), when Mosco introduced in the late 1960s a convergence notion in reflexive spaces for lower semicontinuous convex functions---and hence for closed convex sets via their indicator functions---in order to study the stability of solutions to variational inequalities \cite{mosco1967approximation,mosco1969convergence,Mosco1968}.
+This notion, now known as \emph{Mosco convergence}, was closely related to the convergence of solutions of elliptic and parabolic PDEs and the associated energy functionals (see, e.g., \cite{Spagnolo1968,DeGiorgiSpagnolo1973,Spagnolo1967cauchy}).
+In the 1970s, De Giorgi, Franzoni and the Italian mathematical school extended this perspective to general topological spaces and general functions under the name \emph{$\Gamma$-convergence} \cite{DeGiorgiFranzoni1975}, which has since become one of the central tools of the calculus of variations (see, for e.g, \cite{dalmaso1993introduction,gamma_convergence_for_beginners}).

-A natural line of investigation is how $\Gamma$-convergence and Mosco convergence interact with fundamental operations in convex analysis and optimization, such as Fenchel conjugation, polarity of convex sets, or subdifferentiation.
-The continuity of the Fenchel conjugate with respect to variational convergences was first analyzed by Wijsman \cite{Wijsman1966convexII}, who proved its continuity under infimal convergence.
-Around the same time, Walkup and Wets \cite{WalkupWets1967} showed that in reflexive Banach spaces the polarity operation for closed convex cones is an isometry; as Rockafellar later noted \cite[Theorem 14.4]{Rockafellar1970}, this already implies continuity of the Fenchel transform in finite dimensions.
-Related connections between polarity and convex cones were further developed in \cite{Rockafellar1966LevelSets}.